There are different causes and irritants responsible for itching in dogs.

 Flea, Tick, Bug Bites

-Your pooch is exposed to all kinds of pests and parasites when they're outdoors: mosquitoes, fleas, spiders, ticks, flies and bees can cause serious itchiness.
+Your pooch is exposed to all kinds of pests and parasites when they're outdoors: mosquitoes, fleas, spiders, ticks, flies, and bees can cause serious itchiness.
 When bitten, dogs tend to experience minor swelling and itching.

-All of these scientifically studied itch relief for dogs treatments designed for different causes are something you would need your veterinarian's prescription for.
+All of these scientifically studied itch relief for dogs treatments designed for different causes is something you would need your veterinarian's prescription for.

 Top 5 Best Itch Relief for Dogs Remedies

 1. Bodhi Dog Anti Itch Oatmeal Spray for Dogs

 Bodhi Dog Anti-itch Spray is an itch relief spray made with oatmeal and baking soda and wheat germ, botanical extracts, and natural ingredients that deliver vitamins A, D, and E to the dog's skin.

 It is formulated to provide relief to dogs itching due to hot spots, insect bites, allergies, and other skin irritations.